MTG/DeepConvSep/README.md

 In the "examples" directory we include examples for training neural networks for singing voice source separation with the dataset iKala dataset and for voice, bass, drums separation with DSD100 dataset.

-We provide code for separation using already trained models for:
+We provide code for separation using already trained models for different tasks.

-1. Singing voice source separation in examples/ikala/separate_ikala.py :
+Singing voice source separation in examples/ikala/separate_ikala.py :

     python separate_ikala.py -i \<inputfile\> -o \<outputdir\> -m \<path_to_model.pkl\>